 It’s all about dynamics!
 Reading this tutorial is the best fire!
-It’s like changing 0.1dB volume to your instruments, and they become more vibrant and unique on your track!
-Making a difference unique as levels are as low as possible but high as much potential as well to 0dB.
+It’s like changing the increasing volume of your instruments, and they become more vibrant and unique on your track!
+Making a difference unique as levels are as low as possible but as high as much potential for 0dB.

-It will ensure you nearly hit away to be a professional in understanding your levels to your music and almost assure yourself that the track has a better professional finish and consistency.
-Most producers often produce under high use of compression and create unlogic destruction of their track.
-Most often, by thinking their level of disruption is high enough to even pressure the track into mere maximization of the sound levels where it is compelled even under the specific belief, it’s a high level of sound that sounds good to you.
-Still, it as well looks terrible to some others.
+It will ensure you nearly hit away to be a professional in understanding the levels of your music and almost assure yourself that the track has a better professional finish and consistency.
+Most producers often produce under high compression and create unlogic destruction of their track.
+Most often, folks think their level of disruption is high enough to pressure the track into mere maximization of the sound levels where it is compelled even under the specific belief, that it’s a high level of sound that sounds good to you.
+Still, it also looks terrible to some others.

-You should not need to use a limiter on the master if you keep the dominant kick at -6dB and -9dB bass to around even -12dB from 100-200Hz bass.
-Bass in this, we also mean 808.
+You should not need a limiter on the master if you keep the dominant kick at -6dB and bass and 808 at -9dB below 200Hz and mid-range, to about -6dB of the higher frequencies from 4000Hz up to about -12dB, Aftr 18000Hz the levels should also correspond clearly to lower than -18dB.

 Make an envelope for low like this “red envelope.”